 He approached choreography in 2015, creating the piece “A New Beginning” for 6 dancers in co-production with Gerhart-Hauptmann-Theater in Görlitz (DE) and “ A step towards“, a solo that won the 1st Prize at the Choreographic Competition Nowa Huta Kultury Center of Krakòw.
 “Xipsilon” is the duo developed in co-production with GlogauAir Gallery Berlin in June 2016.
 In March 2017, he received an invitation for a choreographic residency at the National Dance Academy of Rome to create PANTAREI.
 Most recent is the InCapsula production “shape of moving waves” performed in its solo and group version in various festivals in Germany, Italy and Jordan.

 Enrico is recieving a Bachelor in Dance Movement Therapy at Arte.do/University of Salento, and he is an amateur trumpet player.

-EPlay Practice is structured in two main directions: technique and work on choreographic material.
-The training starts with a warm up and body preparation with a particular focus of body’s extremities, in order to project them with awareness and efficiently in the space.
-I believe it is necessary to feed equally mind and body in order to establish a fluent and organic cooperative system; what is important is not only to obtain body’s flexibility but also mind’s, to achieve an integrated system and be faster to gain new skills.
-Mind and body will get the chance to work on coordination, stamina, development of kinetic awareness, speed, musicality, softness, precision and attention to details.
-Further on we will continue introducing more complicated movement vocabulary which will guides the group in a playground area to connect the sequences learned to energy, dynamics, satisfaction through our dancing and sharing with the group.
+EPlay practice is a professional class focused mainly on floorwork technique, combined with other contemporary dance techniques and body practices I have had during my education and dance career.
+It is structured in two main directions: technique and work on choreographic material.
+The training starts with a warm-up and body preparation, and the study of movement mechanics.
+Alternating improvisation tasks with movement sequences on the floor and standing, mind and body will have the chance to work on coordination, stamina, development of kinetic awareness, speed, musicality, softness, precision and attention to details.
+Further on, we will continue introducing more complicated movement vocabulary, which will guide the group in a playground area that connects the learned sequences to energy, dynamics, satisfaction through our dancing and sharing with the group.